 MediSked is grateful to have an Advisor Council of talented professionals who are steeped in the health and human services industry to provide strategic guidance, recommendations, and direction for the company.
-In this insight, MediSked Advisor Kathy Brown, BA RN CDDN discusses the direct care staffing crisis and policy solutions to address it.
+In this insight, MediSked Advisor Kathy Brown, BA RN CDDN discusses the direct support professional (DSP) staffing crisis and policy solutions to address it.

 The DSP Workforce Crisis

 As wages increase across retail and food service jobs, provider agencies in the home and community-based services (HCBS) field continue to lose employees to other minimum wage jobs.
 Every day I read about salaries going up—today it was Target, who now pays $15-$24 per hour to check people out and stock shelves.
 They’ve even lowered the number of hours required for employees to qualify for tuition reimbursement and health coverage.

 As the minimum wage increases in all industries, the health and human services field is struggling to keep up, finding it difficult to pay direct support professionals (DSPs) more than the minimum wage.
 In all 50 states and DC, the direct care worker median wage is lower than the median wage for other occupations with similar entry-level requirements, such as janitors, retail salespersons, and customer service representatives.
 This means that someone can get paid more to work more stable and reliable hours at Target than providing direct care to individuals in need.

 The health and human services field relies completely on DSPs to ensure that individuals can live in the least restrictive setting and lead a fulfilling life.
 We must do a better job of valuing human lives – those of DSPs and therefore of individuals with intellectual and/or developmental disabilities (IDD).